We all want a delicious turkey with that golden brown crispy skin.

 Wet Brining Before Cooking

-A brine is a salt concentration to add and helps the proteins retain moisture.
+A brine is a salt concentration that helps the proteins retain moisture.

 1 cup of water (230ml) to a tablespoon (14 grams) of salt.